Isotope Tracing

 | M+2 | 2.006710 | Two ¹³C incorporations |

-To add more isotopologues, click Add Tracer and adjust the isotope counts.
+To add additional isotopologues, click Add Tracer and set the isotope count.

 Supported isotopes